shrujan/crypto/README.md

 Conclusion

-This is a handy tool designed to help the users keep a track of their crypto assets.
+This is a handy tool designed to help the users keep a track of their crypto assets, Investments and Profit and losses incurred.